hadik10/sinmun/README.md

  - Each journal entry will be at max 30 words or less.
 This means that it is a small summary of your day.<br>
  - You can make edits to journal entries as needed and can look back at your previous entries. <br>
 ## ❗ Explanation ❗
-Lets say you had a long day at work and you feel like making a note of how the wasvday, but you are tired and do not want to spend time writing in an actual journal entry about the day.
+Let's say you had a long day at work and you feel like making a note of how long the day was, but you are tired and do not want to spend the time writing a novel to explain it.
 In this case you just want to take note of high points.
-Sinmun allows you to do so and easily keep track of the journal incase you decide to look bak on on the day.
+Sinmun allows you to do so and easily keep track of the journal incase you decide to look back on on the day.

--Sinmun also offers a topic for the user to answer or gives them the chance to document a certain aspect of the day using its slider function

 ## User Story 🧑‍🤝‍🧑
 ### As someone who does not have much time